 Banking in Bhutan and use of credit Card

 In Bhutan financial institutions have been greatly enhanced and today we have a number of banks that cater to the needs of the people.
-The banks that you can avail in Bhutan are Bank of Bhutan limited, Bhutan National Bank, the Druk PNB and the Tashi Bank.
-Traveler’s cheque can be easily withdrawn and exchanged for the local currency and for your information most of the banks provides internet banking facilities.
+The banks that you can avail in Bhutan are the Bank of Bhutan Limited, Bhutan National Bank, the Druk PNB and the Tashi Bank.
+Traveler’s cheque can be easily withdrawn and exchanged for the local currency and for your information most of the banks provide internet banking facilities.

 Electricity in Bhutan

-It is recommended that you bring flat-to-round pin converters for your electronics if necessary, but however most of the hotels provides you with multi plug sockets and a very good thing about our country is that Bhutan is a carbon neutral destination with a clean and green energy generated by hydropower in Bhutan.
+It is recommended that you bring flat-to-round pin converters for your electronics if necessary, but however, most of the hotels provide you with multi-plug sockets and a very good thing about our country is that Bhutan is a carbon-neutral destination with clean and green energy generated by hydropower in Bhutan.

-Bhutan experiences great variations in its climate with a warm summer with average daily temperature ranging from 20 to 25 degree Celsius, while winter temperatures are usually below 15 degrees Celsius.
+Bhutan experiences great variations in its climate with a warm summer with average daily temperature ranging from 20 to 25 degrees Celsius, while winter temperatures are usually below 15 degrees Celsius.